-Health and Life Sciences
+Health and Life Sciences facilities

-Investment of £12 million in Health and Life Sciences has developed our first-class teaching and learning facilities to help you develop your practical experience and theoretical knowledge beyond the classroom.
+Substantial investment has developed our teaching and learning facilities to help you expand your practical experience and theoretical knowledge beyond the classroom.

 Our Crime Scene House presents investigative scenarios which allow students to apply their learning in a real-life practical environment.

 We also have Court Rooms and Cells which you will have the opportunity to use these during any real-life scenarios and may work collaboratively with students studying law, forensics and other disciplines.

 On campus, the main Kimberlin Library offers a space where you can work, study and access a vast range of print materials, with computer stations, laptops, plasma screens and assistive technology also available.